These are books I’d recommend about the history of baseball in Washington:

 “Kiss It Goodbye” by Shelby Whitfield (1973, Abelard-Schuman), the Nats radio and TV broadcaster’s inside look at Bob Short’s ownership of the expansion team and his move to Texas.

 “The Grind” by Barry Svrluga (2015, Blue Rider Press).
-His look at the 2014 season through the perspectives of eighth of those involved.
+His look at the 2014 season through the perspectives of eight of those involved.
 An excellent read.

 - “You Gotta Have Heart: A History of Washington Baseball from 1859 to the 2012 National League East Champions” by Frederic J. Frommer (2013, Trade Press Publishing).
 This is an updated and expanded version of Frommer’s 2006 book, “The Washington Nationals 1959 to Today” Although not as comprehensive as the Deveaux book, it features some great vintage photo